SERVIR-Amazonia/guyana-training/gee-change-detection/time-series.md

 Download all the resulting files from the **Tasks** tab to your GEE assets, which you can use later for post-processing.
 There will be 6 files to download, those ending with: RGB-year-year-year, DSNR, MAG, DUR, PREVAL, YOD.

+# Challenges

+**Challenge 1:** Explore the changes in forest cover in a different area and time period.

+**Challenge 2:** Look at NICFI data for the time period of interest.
+Try to identify the causes of the changes that occurred.